 “Whether wine is a nourishment, a medicine or a poison is a matter of dosage” Paracelsus

-With ten hours (long workshop) or three hours (short workshop) of wine tasting training and key self-empowering knowledge based power point presentations, the workshopee will learn how wine can be diligently used as a health promoting aromatherapy as well as a longevity elixir that can help to avoid and treat many serious diseases, from cancer, hormonal problems and digestion issues to coronary vascular diseases, hormonal problems, diabetes, obesity, carotid arteriosclerosis and atherogenesis (1) and amyloidosis three forms of which are Alzheimer’s, Huttington’s and Parkinson’s diseases. ( 2)
+The workshop student will learn how to taste, pair and appreciate wine as well as how to use wine to activate neuro-genesis and many healing and longevity pathways.
+With at least two or three wine tastings during the workshop day, interspersed with power point presentations, the workshopee will learn how wine can be a holistic tool in one’s medicine tool box.
+From wine as a health-promoting aromatherapy tool as well as a health and longevity elixir, we will also learn how wine can be used to avoid and treat many serious diseases, from cancer, hormonal problems, dentistry issues and digestion disorders to coronary vascular diseases, hormonal problems, diabetes, obesity, carotid arteriosclerosis, atherogenesis (2) cellular senescence, accelerated aging and amyloidosis three forms of which are Alzheimer’s, Huttington’s and Parkinson’s diseases. ( 3)

-2. Viticulture: How to grow organic vine plants and why synthetic-based conventional viticulture should be avoided.
+2. Viticulture: How to grow organic vine plants and why synthetic-based conventional viticulture should be if not outlawed, at least avoided.

 Human olfactory system.
 1: Olfactory bulb 2: Mitral cells 3: Bone 4: Nasal epithelium 5: Glomerulus 6: Olfactory receptor neurons: Picture licensed under CCLynch.

-6.5.
-An aromatase inhibitor (thanks to which the bad estrogens are better recycled) and a hormonal modulator.
+7.4.
+Wine as an aromatase inhibitor (thanks to which the bad estrogens are better recycled) and wine as a hormonal and neurotransmitter modulator.

-6.7.
+7.9.
 Wine as a longevity elixir.
+The Mediterranean Tradition.
 (Resveratrol-rich wine has been shown to induce the expression of several longevity genes including, but not limited to Sirt1, Sirt3, Sirt4, FoxO1, Foxo3a and PBEF).

 Top: Wine’s concentrated and bio-activated resveratrol molecule: Question: In what wine is the resveratrol content the highest ?
 Answer in the workshop.

-10. Conclusion: Is moderate quality wine an essential “food” ?
+10. Conclusion: Is light to moderate quality wine an essential “food” ?
 Is it’s absence hazardous to public health ?
 Should American medical doctors prescribe wine-therapy ?
-The future of oenology and wine medicine.
+Should the Government public health experts re-think the wine health-promoting issue and ban glyphosate and other pesticides & heavy metals that seep vineyards ?
+The future of oenology, wine medicine and olfactory-driven neurogenesis.

 Top image: The “odorat” and gusto-olfactory-brain pathways